Get your personal plan match in 2 minutes

 Scenario 2: One $5,000 claim (urgent care, medications)

-Samaritan wins for predictability — sharing is guaranteed, not voluntary.
+Samaritan wins for predictability — sharing is structured, not voluntary.

 Scenario 3: Large medical event (cancer, major surgery)

 For most large events both share eligible costs in full; CrowdHealth has no per-incident ceiling, while Samaritan Classic caps each need at $250,000.
-Samaritan's sharing is a pooled obligation; CrowdHealth's is voluntary community crowdfunding.
+Samaritan's sharing is pooled and structured; CrowdHealth's is voluntary community crowdfunding.

 Faith Requirement: Deal-Breaker for Some